Introduction

 richMessage |

-json object, see below |
+json object or list of json objects, see below |

-message to send through rich channel, see below |
+message or thread of messages to send through rich channel, see below |

 postbackSuffix |